artnoi43/superwatcher/internal/engine/STATES.md

 # State transition in managed engine

-The `superwatcher.WatcherEngine` implementation in this package is a managed engine, that is, it selects which block's logs to pass to `superwatcher.ServiceEngine`.
+The `superwatcher.Engine` implementation in this package is a managed engine, that is, it selects which block's logs to pass to `superwatcher.ServiceEngine`.

 It does this because the **[emitter](../emitter/) does send duplicate blocks in the published result**.